Hargreaves Lansdown hit by slowdown in new business

 "Potential stock market gains are a key incentive for retail investors to act and have not been present this quarter, as markets have reflected uncertainty regarding the Scottish referendum, concern over Middle East and Ukrainian conflicts and unfavourable euro zone economic data," said Chief Executive Ian Gorham.

-The firm said total assets under administration increased by 100 million pounds to nearly 47 billion pounds ($75 billion) in the period.
+The firm said total assets under administration increased by 100 million pounds to nearly 47 billion pounds in the period.

 And while the number of active clients also rose - by 10,000 to 662,000 - and client retention remained strong at 92.3 percent, revenues lagged the expectations of some analysts, edging up to 70.8 million pounds from 70.1 million a year ago.